arrow_back

 package gopher import ( "net/http" "net/http/httptest" "testing" ) func TestGopher(t *testing.T) { rr := httptest.NewRecorder() req := httptest.NewRequest("GET", "/", nil) Gopher(rr, req) if rr.Result().StatusCode != http.StatusOK { t.Errorf("Gopher StatusCode = %v, want %v", rr.Result().StatusCode, http.StatusOK) } }

 • Go tests are written the same way as other Go files.
-They start with a package declaration and set of imports.
+They start with a package declaration and an import set.

 • The test declaration is of the form func MyTest(t *testing.T).
 It must be exported and take one argument of type *testing.T.